-The 2021 Australian and New Zealand School Library Surveys are now closed.
+The 2022 Australian and New Zealand School Library Surveys are now closed.
 Thank you to everyone that participated.
+The full report will be available in early 2023.

-Responses will be used to develop a report containing valuable benchmark information on school library staffing, budgets, resources, changing roles and technologies, and other important issues.
+Responses to the 2022 surveys will be used to develop a report containing valuable benchmark information on school library staffing, budgets, resources, changing roles and technologies, and other important issues.

 In this blog post we discuss